 - Routine annual screening means getting a mammogram every year starting at age 40.
 Routine annual screening is the current guideline that most physicians follow and is recommended by various groups of medical professionals such as the American College of Obstetricians and Gynecologists, the American College of Radiology, and the American Medical Association. - Personalized screening is a new screening schedule that we are testing in the Wisdom Study that is based on a woman's individual health circumstances, such as personal and family history.
-It is based on the mammography screening guidelines recommended by the United States Preventive Services Task Force (USPSTF).
+It is based on the mammography screening guidelines recommended by one of the international standards for breast screening.

-Everyone participating in this study will receive screening on a schedule recommended by one of the major groups of medical professionals above.
+Everyone participating in this study will receive recommendations for screening on a schedule recommended by one of the major international screening guidelines groups.

 Because experts disagree, there is a lot of confusion about when and how often a woman should get a mammogram.
-The Wisdom Study is hoping to see if more modern methods can be used to improve screening.
+The WISDOM Study is hoping to see if more modern methods can be used to improve screening.
 We will test to see if personalized screening is as safe as and better than routine annual screening.

-This study is funded by the Patient Centered Outcomes Research Institute, a branch of the U.S. Department of Health and Human Service, and the National Cancer Institute (NCI)/National Institutes of Health (NIH)
+This study is funded by the Patient Centered Outcomes Research Institute, a branch of the U.S. Department of Health and Human Service, Mt.
+Zion Health Fund, the National Cancer Institute (NCI)/National Institutes of Health (NIH), the Breast Cancer Research Foundation and the Safeway Foundation.